tonygits/whatsapp-multi-platform/README.md

 [![Docker](https://img.shields.io/badge/Docker-20+-blue.svg)](https://docker.com/)
 [![Go](https://img.shields.io/badge/Go-1.21+-blue.svg)](https://golang.org/)
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
+## ⚠️ Important

+This project serves as a bridge to the original [go-whatsapp-web-multidevice](https://github.com/aldinokemal/go-whatsapp-web-multidevice) project, extending its functionality to support multiple instances.
+All credits for the base WhatsApp Web implementation belong to the original project.
 ## 📋 Overview

 The **WhatsApp Multi-Platform API Gateway** is a robust and scalable solution for managing multiple WhatsApp devices simultaneously through isolated processes.
 Each WhatsApp instance runs as a separate process with persistent sessions, ensuring complete isolation and maximum availability.